mdeinum/spring-batch-excel/README.md

+# DEPRECATED

+This repository no longer contains the most recent version of the Spring Batch Excel project.
+The code has been improved and moved the the [Spring Batch Extensions](https://github.com/mdeinum/spring-batch-extensions) project.

 # spring-batch-excel

-Spring Batch extension which contains ItemReader implementations for Excel.
+Spring Batch extension which contains `ItemReader` implementations for Excel.
 Support for both JExcel and Apache POI is available.

 ## Configuration

-Next to the [configuration of Spring Batch](http://docs.spring.io/spring-batch/2.2.x/reference/html/configureJob.html) one needs to configure an `ItemReader` which knows how to read an Excel file.
+Next to the [configuration of Spring Batch](http://docs.spring.io/spring-batch/reference/html/configureJob.html) one needs to configure an `ItemReader` which knows how to read an Excel file.
 There are 2 `ItemReaders` one can configure:

 - `org.springframework.batch.item.excel.jxl.JxlItemReader`